-The Royal China Baker Street which has been around since 2004 is the flagship branch from the group of eight in which in belongs.
-The speciality is Cantonese food, in particular dim sum which is why I come here and is made by 3 chefs with over 20 years experience between them.
-Big sweary Gordon has even been here to film the F Word back in 2008 in his attempt to make dim sum, he shown a clean pair of heels!
+The Royal China Baker Street has been around since 2004 and is the flagship branch from the group of eight in which in belongs.
+The speciality is Cantonese food, in particular dim sum which is why I came here.
+It’s tirelessly crafted by 3 chefs with over 20 years experience between them.
+Big sweary Gordon has even been here to film the F Word back in 2008.
+His attempt to make dim sum was dismal!

 The menu has all the classics which I love.

 Pu erh tea – it’s smooth, earthy and mellow.
 More importantly it cuts through the richness so you can eat more.